top of page

 • The Old Grammar School

 Toothache is never fun.
-When you contact us we will always ask you to describe the pain for us as that will give us an idea of the possible cause.
-But until we can see you here are our top tips for managing your toothache.
+When you contact us, we will always ask you to describe the pain.
+This helps us understand the possible cause.
+Until we can see you, here are our top tips for managing your toothache.

-Painkillers - your pharmacist will be the best person to talk to about the most appropriate painkiller for your toothache.
-It is especially important to talk to them if you are on medication for any other condition.
-Also check on the dosage - it is possible to take too many when you are in pain.
+Your pharmacist is the best person to talk to about the most appropriate painkiller for your toothache.
+It is especially important to consult them if you are on medication for any other condition.
+Also, check the dosage; it is possible to take too many when you are in pain.
 The pharmacist can advise on how to layer medications if necessary.

-Pain relieving gel - your pharmacist may also be able to recommend a topical pain reliever for you.
-Gels can be especially good for children, but please seek advice first.
+Your pharmacist may also recommend a topical pain reliever.
+Gels can be particularly effective for children, but please seek advice first.
+Always follow the instructions provided.

-Mouth rinse - a salt water rinse can be soothing if you have sore gums.
-Please note that this is not suitable for children.
+A saltwater rinse can be soothing if you have sore gums.
+However, please note that this is not suitable for children.
+Rinsing with warm salt water can help reduce inflammation and provide temporary relief.

 Eating Dos and Don'ts

-If you are hungry then we recommend soft foods that would not require much chewing.
-Yoghurt, scrambled eggs, smoothies, soups and stews would be our go to options.
+If you are hungry, we recommend soft foods that require minimal chewing.
+Yoghurt, scrambled eggs, smoothies, soups, and stews are excellent options.

-Avoid sugary foods if possible especially if cleaning your teeth is difficult.
-This is not a time to be feeding the bad bacteria that may be lurking between your teeth.
+Avoid sugary foods if possible, especially if cleaning your teeth is difficult.
+This is not the time to feed the bad bacteria that may be lurking between your teeth.

-Eat food that is room temperature not hot or cold.
-Exposed nerves are very temperature sensitive.
+Eat food that is at room temperature, not hot or cold.
+Exposed nerves are very temperature sensitive, and extreme temperatures can exacerbate your discomfort.

 Recent Posts